yikouyi312/11785project/README.md

           - hair_scores, 1: not bald, 0: bald
           - gender_score, 1: male, 0: female

 ## Boundary Training
+See 3.2.3 Separation Boundary Training

 Apply the separation boundary training algorithm in InterFaceGAN to train two separation boundaries in the latent space of StyleGAN2-ada to provide general directions for male hair removal and gender transformation.

+- Option one: Train male hair separation boundary by InterfaceGAN on $D_0$
+     - need $D_0$ have enough bald male results.

+- Option two: Use the pretrained hair separation boundary

 ## Male hair remove